denisparra-repo/cucumber-todo-react/Readme.md

 ```

 ## Pre-Condition
-You need to download the gecko driver for chrome according your chrome version you can dowload [here](https://chromedriver.chromium.org/downloads)
+You need to download the gecko driver for chrome according your chrome version you can dowload [here](https://chromedriver.chromium.org/downloads) and also you need to add this in our path in order to run selenium webdriver.

 ## Usage